Oh, hi there! I was just wondering if you can lend a few minutes of your time just for a few quick questions. I hope it’s okay!

 For aerobic composting, you’ll need to bury your green matter into the soil layer using a trowel, it’s a must for your container to have a lid so you can begin the composting process.

-You can use vegetable and fruit peeling, juicer pulps, your coffee grounds earlier in the morning, but never thrown in cooked or raw food such as meat, dairy, and fish as the smell of the decaying matter can be unpleasant and can attract pests.
+You can use vegetable and fruit peeling, juicer pulps, and your coffee grounds earlier in the morning, but never throw in cooked or raw food such as meat, dairy, and fish as the smell of the decaying matter can be unpleasant and can attract pests.

 For vermicomposting, you’ll be doing the same method but with an added step, which is adding the red worms.
 Worms consume half their weight on a daily basis so you can compute how many worms you’ll need by the weight of the organic waste you will put into your compost bin.